 Defending Against Cyber Attacks With an Arsenal of HR Tactics

 Armed with historical workforce data, HR leaders can help managers guide career conversations to attract potential internal candidates, better estimate timelines to get non-technical people the development they need, and uncover hidden gems of mentors who can guide people through tricky transitions.
-This is one weapon in an arsenal of tactics that HR can use to defend the organization against cyber threats.
+This is one weapon in an arsenal of tactics that HR can use to avoid cybersecurity talent shortage.